Is stress what we see on the outside?

 Do I get cravings for bad foods?
 Oh heck yeah, I do!
 This weekend I was researching recipes for maximum nutritional value (that’s my way of hacking my nutrition) and I came across a recipe I hadn’t seen in a long time.
 Over on Simply Scratch’s website, she has a recipe posted for brown sugar and molasses cookies.
 I understand that unsulphured blackstrap molasses is an acquired taste but it is definitely a super food.
 It is packed with B vitamins and super important minerals like magnesium and potassium along with a host of other great items that help us repair the damage that stress does to our bodies.
 (It is great topically for acne, also.)

 So, I decided to bake a batch and see if her recipe was like what I remember from childhood.
 Definitely!!
 They were awesome and my family got a nice desert after dinner that night.
 Plus, these cookies were sort of like really great tasting multi-vitamins!
 Yes, they have flour and granulated sugar in them and some purists would be upside-down with me right now.
 However, you can certainly choose a low-processed, whole wheat flour or some other substitute and a little sugar won’t hurt if it remains a very small portion of your diet.
 Ugh!
 There’s that word again.

 So, here you go...your first pep talk on your way to base camp.
-You are probably wondering why I keep mentioning moutaineering terms...well, this new program and community I’m building is based on expedition style mountaineering.
+You are probably wondering why I keep mentioning moutaineering terms...well, I like comparing my quest for better health to expedition style mountaineering.
 I’ve watched people from all walks of life scale impossible mountains and they were able to do it because they had support, planning and organization for all instances.